-Welcome back to our series This Is How I Get It DONE, where we take moment to interview member of the PR In Canada community to find out more about them and share with you more about the person behind the desk, from how they got their start to where their current role (and everything in between).
+Welcome back to our series This Is How I Get It DONE, where we take moment to interview member of the PR In Canada community to find out more about the person behind the desk, how they got their start, their current role (and everything in between).
 For our second episode we talked to Chris Freimond.

 Current Gig: Owner, Chris Freimond Public Relations Inc. Using words like pieces of a jig-saw puzzle, I help clients select the ones that tell the story they want their audiences to hear.

 One word to describe your work style: Listen

 How I got here: The way I see it, public relations saved me from myself.
 Having worked as a political and business journalist for 20 years in Southern Africa before moving to Vancouver in 1995, I was focused on getting a reporting job on the Vancouver Sun.
 But even back then the paper was in decline and vacancies were few and far between.

 Freelancing was my next best option, but in a saturated market, opportunities for a newbie to the city were scarce, so I branched out and advertised my services to local PR firms.
 A leading local boutique agency at the time, Hoggan & Associates, took up the offer and launched my career in PR.

 Eight years later with some great experience under my belt and armed with a newly-minted MBA specialising in Public Relations and Communications Management from Royal Roads University in Victoria, I felt ready for a leap into agency management, which is where I thought I should be.

 Hill & Knowlton Strategies took me on as a VP in the Vancouver office and later made me general manager of the firm’s B.C. operations.
 That’s when it dawned on me that wishful thinking doth not a manager make.